RealityETH/subjectivocracy/docs/medium.md

 ### Further reading:

-* Vitalik Buterin explains the theoretical foundation for "subjectivocracy" at length in his posts on (Weak Subjectivity)[https://blog.ethereum.org/2014/11/25/proof-stake-learned-love-weak-subjectivity/] and (The Subjectivity Exploitability Tradeoff)[https://blog.ethereum.org/2015/02/14/subjectivity-exploitability-tradeoff/].
+* Vitalik Buterin explains the theoretical foundation for "subjectivocracy" at length in his posts on [Weak Subjectivity](https://blog.ethereum.org/2014/11/25/proof-stake-learned-love-weak-subjectivity/) and [The Subjectivity Exploitability Tradeoff](https://blog.ethereum.org/2015/02/14/subjectivity-exploitability-tradeoff/).